What is UMBC’s commitment to addressing issues of sexual and gender based violence, harassment, and other related conduct?

 - requirement that things that are now not covered by Title IX be dismissed as Title IX matters, and handled under another policy*

-- the requirement for live hearings with cross-examination of witnesses for Sexual Assault and certain types of Sexual Harassment, including Domestic Violence, Dating Violence and Stalking
+- the requirement that there be a live hearing with cross-examination of witnesses to decide formal complaints of Sexual Assault and certain types of Sexual Harassment, including Domestic Violence, Dating Violence and Stalking

-*Rest assured, while certain conduct previously covered under the former UMBC Sexual Misconduct policy must be dismissed in order to comply with the new regulations, UMBC can and will continue to address that conduct through alternative policies available for addressing discrimination and harassment, in keeping with UMBC’s commitment to addressing all forms of discrimination and harassment.
+*Rest assured, while certain conduct previously covered under the former UMBC Sexual Misconduct policy must be dismissed in order to comply with the new regulations, UMBC can and will continue to address that conduct through the Discrimination and Equal Opportunity Policy and other policies that address student and employee conduct, in keeping with UMBC’s commitment to addressing all forms of discrimination and harassment.

-How and when will the new regulations be applied?
+How and when will the new August 14, 2020 Federal Title IX Regulations be applied?

 The new regulations take effect on Friday, August 14th, 2020.

-Reports received prior to August 14 will be handled under the previous policy.
+Reports received prior to August 14, 2020 that involve conduct that occurred prior to August 14, 2020 will be handled under the previous policy and procedures.

-Conduct that occurs after August 14 will be evaluated under the new policies, and the new procedures will be used to investigate and decide any complaints.
+Conduct that occurs after August 14, 2020 will be evaluated under the August 14, 2020 Policy, and that policy will be used to investigate and resolve any complaints.

 If you have questions about your specific report or if you have questions about which policy will apply to a complaint based on when the conduct took place or when you reported the conduct to someone at the University, please contact the Office of Equity and Inclusion at email@example.com.